sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

      ![](images/firewall19.png "search gateway")

-  1. Once the deployment completes naviaget back to the Bastion VM tab and refresh the page where you have browsed for `www.nytimes.com/section/world`.
+  1. Once the deployment completes navigate back to the Bastion VM tab and refresh the page where you have browsed for `www.nytimes.com/section/world`.
 On Privacy error conenction page, click on **Advanced**.

       ![](images1/Advanced1.png)